Mostly metrics is a weekly newsletter about financial metrics and business models.

-Topics frequently touch upon Startup SaaS Metrics, Financial Forecasting, and Fundraising.
+Topics frequently touch upon Startup SaaS Metrics, Financial Forecasting, Equity, Dilution, and Fundraising.

-And if I was being really honest, most of the posts are just things I googled a hundred times in the past, looking for an easy answer, but coming up short.
+And if I was being really honest, most of the posts are just things I googled a hundred times, looking for an easy answer, but coming up short.

 Behind the Keyboard